mflux/three-vr-viewer/README.md

 ## Notes ##
-* This module assumes the existence of THREE.js in global scope somewhere.
-Meaning you should have included it with <script> tag before including three-vr-viewer.js.
+* The module requires that you pass in a copy of THREE.js.
+Meaning you should have included it with <script> tag.
 * You can also include this as an ES6 module directly by doing import create from 'VRViewer' if you're installing it from NPM.